Sankhiss/File-terminal/README.md

             while (true)
             {
-                Console.WriteLine("change file value/измените значение (type 'redact file' to edit, 'clear' to delete all files, or 'exit' to quit):");
+                Console.WriteLine("change file value (type 'redact file' to edit, 'clear' to delete all files, or 'exit' to quit):");
                 string bd = Console.ReadLine();
                 if (bd == "redact file")
                 {